MirrorNetworking/Mirror/doc/Guides/DataTypes.md

 }
 ```

-Then you can use `DateTime` in your `[Command]` or `SyncList`
+...then you can use `DateTime` in your `[Command]` or `SyncList`

 ## Polymorphism

 Sometimes you might want to send a polymorphic data type to your commands.
- Mirror does not serialize the type name
-to keep messages small and for security reasons.
-Thus Mirror cannot figure out the type
-of object it received by looking at the message.
+Mirror does not serialize the type name to keep messages small and for security reasons, therefore Mirror cannot figure out the type of object it received by looking at the message.

-** This code does not work out of the box **.
+>   **This code does not work out of the box.**

 ```cs
 class Item
 {